ai-ed/ai-ed.github.io/website/tools/researchrabbit.md

 7. **API Integration:** OpenAI provides an API for developers to integrate ChatGPT into their applications, websites, or services, making it accessible to a wide range of developers and businesses.

 8. **Commercial and Research Use:** ChatGPT can be used both for commercial applications and for research purposes, opening up possibilities for a wide array of applications.

-It's important to note that ChatGPT's knowledge is based on information available up to September 2021, and there may have been developments or improvements to ChatGPT since that time.
-Additionally, OpenAI has been actively working on addressing the ethical and safety concerns associated with AI models like ChatGPT to make them more responsible and reliable.